Top-four primary

-A top-four primary or top-four ranked-choice voting is an election method using a nonpartisan blanket primary where up to four candidates, those with the most votes, advance from a first round of voting, regardless of the political party.
-The round two (general) election, held some weeks later, uses instant-runoff voting (IRV, also known as ranked-choice voting, RCV) to confirm a majority winner among the top set of candidates.
+A final-four or final-five primary is an electoral system using a nonpartisan primary by multi-winner plurality in the first step.

-Its first use was in 2022 Alaska's at-large congressional district special election.
-It can be seen as a replacement to the blanket primary which advances only the top-two candidates.
-It was first advocated by FairVote in 2012 with a statutory model proposed in 2015.
+The Final-Four Voting system was first proposed by businessmen Katherine Gehl and Michael Porter in a 2017 report entitled "Why Competition in the Politics Industry is Failing America".
+It was first advocated by FairVote in 2012.
+FairVote proposed a statutory model in 2015.

+It was first used in the 2022 Alaska special election.

-A top-four primary can be seen as a variation of a two-round system where the second round (general election) is always held, even if a candidate gains a majority in the first (primary) round.
+A top-four primary can be seen as a variation of a two-round system, in which the second round (general election) is always held, even if a candidate gains a majority in the first (primary) round.
 A candidate receiving 20% of the primary vote is logically guaranteed to pass a top-four primary.

-One variation, called Final Five Voting (FFV), allows five candidates to pass the open primary.
+One variation, called Final Five Voting, allows five candidates to pass the open primary.